hacktobeer/turbinia/docker/client/README.md

 ## Docker configuration file for the Turbinia client
-This Docker configuration is for building Turbinia client image.
+This Docker configuration is for building a Turbinia client image.

 ### Build the image
 ```